allegheny-computer-science-201-f2020/final/final.md

 (d) What is the final value of `y`?

 8\.
-The following statements are entered into the Haskell interactive environment:
+[12 points] The following statements are entered into the Haskell interactive environment:

 ```
   Prelude> let f x y = take x y